elisakaisa/population_data/README.md

 ## Description

+The goal of this lab is to predict the urban population growth.
+It is modelled with a simple linear regression `population = a * year + b`, where a and b are respectively the slope and the intersect.

 ## Requirements

 The database `mondial.db` can be downloaded here [here](https://github.com/seralf/mondial_sqlite/blob/master/db/mondial.db).
 It is gitignored in this project because of it's large size, but it is placed at the root of the project.